OctopusDeploy/Halibut/docs/halibut-protocol.md

 3. The Service sends a `NEXT` control message, signaling it is ready for the next action.
 4. The Client sends a `PROCEED` control message, signaling to the Service to be ready for another `Request`.

-The steps are repeated for both Listening and Polling mode until either Client or Service begins the terminate connection stage.
+The steps are repeated for both Listening and Polling mode until either Client or Service begins the Ending a connection stage.

-### Stage 3 - Terminate connection
+### Stage 3 - Ending a connection

 The final stage can be entered by either the Client or Service terminating the TCP connection or sending a `END` control message.
 Once this stage is reached no more requests will be processed in the current TCP connection.